United States military beret flash: 2000–present

 Army units can request an organizational beret flash for their unit from TIOH given it is not for wear on the Army black beret.
 A good example of this is TIOH's 2018 authorization of organizational beret flashes for the Security Force Assistance Command and its brigades (SFABs) for wear on their brown beret.

 In 2024, soldiers with the 101st Airborne Division began wearing their unit's historical organizational beret flashes from the 1970s, as well as new beret flashes patterned after their battalion's airborne background trimming, on the Army black beret.
-Although no authorization for wear of new organizational beret flashes on Army black berets by air assault units has been identified, soldiers from the 101st have been observed wearing these beret flashes in full view of senior leaders, including the President of the United States.
+Although no authorization for wear of new organizational beret flashes on Army black berets has been identified, soldiers from the 101st Airborne Division and the 1st Mobile Brigade Combat Team, 11th Airborne Division have been observed wearing new beret flashes in full view of senior leaders.
+Both formations have the "air assault" designation, which may relate to the new wear of organizational beret flashes.